ahmadjamalkta/inet-showcases/routing/manet/doc/index.rst

 RREQ message arrived on (``destination``->``node6``->``node1``->``source``).
 As the intermediate nodes receive the RREP message, the routes to ``destination`` are created.
-The routes are visualized with black arrows, the :ned:`RoutingTableVisualizer` is configured to only visualize routes leading to ``destination``.
+The routes are visualized with black arrows, and the :ned:`RoutingTableVisualizer` is configured to visualize only the routes leading to ``destination``.
 When the route is established in ``source``, it sends the ping request packet, which gets to the destination.
 The ping reply packet gets back to ``source`` on the reverse path.